TechSavantis/polisparalela/site/content/thinks/yorkshire-sussex-long-way-round.md

 title: "From Yorkshire to the Sussex– the long way round"
 author: "steve"
 date: 2017-05-05 16:08:54
 description: Hi there, I’m Steve.
-I’m from Yorkshire and I started working at Tomango in August 2016 as a Junior Web Developer.
+I’m from Yorkshire and I started working at Polis Paralela in August 2016 as a Junior Web Developer.
 This is my story. thinks/categories:
  - latest-news
  - web-design
 ---

 Hi there, I’m Steve.
-I’m from Yorkshire and I started working at Tomango in August 2016 as a Junior Web Developer.
+I’m from Yorkshire and I started working at Polis Paralela in August 2016 as a Junior Web Developer.

 ![](images/blog/steve.jpg)

-Somewhat shamefully this is my first post for the Tomango blog, though this has been percolating for some time now so hopefully you’ll find it worth the wait...
+Somewhat shamefully this is my first post for the Polis Paralela blog, though this has been percolating for some time now so hopefully you’ll find it worth the wait...

-As a means of introducing myself I thought I’d tell the story of my journey from Huddersfield, where I completed my Masters in Interactive Multimedia in 2004, to sitting in Tomango HQ over a decade later.
+As a means of introducing myself I thought I’d tell the story of my journey from Huddersfield, where I completed my Masters in Interactive Multimedia in 2004, to sitting in Polis Paralela HQ over a decade later.

 It’s a great tale (though I would say that wouldn’t I?) - a ripping yarn that sees me hitch to America, climb some rocks, climb some more rocks, live in a van in Europe, climb even more rocks then finally realise a long-held dream of working in the web industry close to the best city in England.